FLASH SALE: Save up to $40 OFF the Go Chicago Card! Sale ends Sunday, May 19th, 2019. Follow the link for details.

 |Passes||Adult Price||Child Price (ages 3-12)|

 Let’s say you do the Hop-on Hop-off Bus Tour, the Shoreline Architecture River Cruise, and the Shedd Aquarium.
-That would normally cost $130.87, so you’ve saved just less than $5.
-Savings are savings, but $5 isn’t exactly worth getting excited about, and that’s for the most expensive attractions.
+That would normally cost $130.87, so you’ve already saved almost $17.

 The 3-day pass saves you more again, and the 5-day pass is the best bang for your buck.